 Starburst galaxies, also known as H II galaxies or star-forming galaxies, feature strong emission lines primarily due to newly formed massive stars.
 The emission line diagnostic diagram displaying [O III] λ5007/ Hβ vs. [N II] λ6584/ Hα, the BPT diagram (Baldwin et al. 1981; hereafter BPT), has been remarkably successful in empirically dividing extreme star-forming galaxies from their extreme AGN counterparts.
 Later work added theoretical upper (Kewley et al. 2001) and lower limits for identifying star-forming galaxies along with a line on the BPT diagram dividing AGN from LINERS (Kauffman et al. 2003).

 As mentioned above, along the extreme “wings” of the BPT diagram, AGN and star-forming galaxies are easily distinguished from one another.
 However, while starlight is often the dominant source of excitation in star-forming galaxies, several other excitation mechanisms can provide additional contribution to the production of emission lines.
-Galaxy mergers commonly trigger the enhanced star formation rate (SFR) of starburst galaxies along the far left wing of the BPT diagram.
-Strong shocks excite the gas in such galaxies, adding an additional source of emission lines.
+The most intensely star forming galaxies along the far left wing of the BPT diagram are indeed often interacting or merging (Robaina et al. 2009).
+Strong shocks excite the gas in galaxies along the left wing, adding an additional source of emission lines.

 Similarly, at lower ionization, classifying galaxies as star-forming or AGN becomes difficult.
 For these galaxies, excitation and ionization of gaseous clouds could likely be the result of starlight, non-thermal sources, or a combination of the two.
 Historically, the presence of a radiation field hard enough to generate photons higher than 50 eV signified excitation from an AGN.
 However, modern models of stellar radiation fields that incorporate Wolf-Rayet (WR) stars produce a significant number of EUV photons capable of ionizing heavy elements through many states.

-High ionization potential emission lines have historically signified AGN activity.
-However, this stands in conflict with typical classification schemes.
+However, the presence of high ionization emission lines signifying AGN activity stands in conflict with typical classification schemes.
 NGC 3621 provides an example of an optically classified star-forming galaxy at low redshift that emits [Ne V] in the infrared (Satyapal et al. 2007).
-In the local (z ~ 0) neighborhood, several star-forming galaxies show weak nebular [O IV] emission without any signs of AGN activity (Lutz et al. 1998).
-Similarly, Sharazi and Brinchman (2012) found a significant number of optically classified star-forming galaxies with strong He II λ4686 emission within the Sloan Digital Sky Survey (SDSS) at z ~ 0-0.4.
+In the local (z ~ 0) neighborhood, several star-forming galaxies show weak nebular [O IV] emission with AGN activity ruled out by spatial resolved spectroscopy around the size of a starburst region (Lutz et al. 1998).
+Similarly, Sharzi and Brinchman (2012) found a significant number of optically classified star-forming galaxies with strong He II λ4686 emission within the Sloan Digital Sky Survey (SDSS) at z ~ 0-0.4.